Gekocaretaker/SyncoreFabric/README.md

 </h1>

 <p align="center">Syncore is a mod that tries to give all resources missing items and blocks, unless not possible.<p>
-<p align="center">The resources currently added are Amethyst, Charcoal, Coal, Copper, Diamond, Emerald, Gold, Iron, Lapis Lazuli, Netherite, Quartz, and Redstone.
+<p align="center">The resources currently added are Charcoal, Coal, Copper, Diamond, Emerald, Gold, Iron, Lapis Lazuli, Netherite, Quartz, and Redstone.
 Other mods will be supported in the future.</p>
 <p align="center">This mod is more meant to be used by other mods as a dependency, but you can use it standalone if you want.</p>

 <p align="center">